 If you’re a crypto miner looking for an easy way to track and report your crypto mining taxes - Koinly can help.

-You can sync blockchains like BTC, BCH, LTC with Koinly and automatically import all your mining transactions into Koinly.
+You can sync blockchains like BTC, BCH, LTC and more with Koinly and automatically import all your mining transactions into Koinly.

 Once your crypto mining transactions are imported, Koinly will automatically include them in your tax summary.
 If you live in a location where mining is treated as income and subject to Income Tax, just head to the settings page and use the “treat mining as income” toggle.
+When you set up your Koinly account, these settings will be automatically set to the recommended tax treatment for your country based on current guidance.
 This will then be included as income in your tax summary and tax reports.

 If your mining transactions aren’t automatically tagged from the data you import - don’t worry.
 You can also tag deposits as “mining” in Koinly manually.